-CAGR vs. Average Annual Return: Why Your Advisor Is Quoting the Wrong Number
+Average Annual Return: Why Your Advisor Is Quoting the Wrong Number

 Imagine you have $10,000.
 This year, your $10,000 grows 100%, leaving you with $20,000.
-The following year, your investment falls 50%, taking you back to your original amount, $10,000.
+The following year, your investment falls 50%, taking you back to your original amount ($10,000).

-But an advisor eager to put some positive spin on the situation may tell you that your return is actually 25%.
-That number is called the average annual return, and is actually very misleading.
-Hey, if you had made 25%, wouldn't your portfolio be bigger than when it started?
+But an advisor who’s eager to put some positive spin on the situation may tell you that your return is actually 25%.
+That number is called the “average annual return”, and it’s actually very misleading: If you’d made 25%, wouldn't your portfolio be bigger than when it started?

-It turns out there are two factors that contribute to volatility, negative returns and the distribution of the returns.
+It turns out there are two factors that contribute to volatility: negative returns and the distribution of the returns.

 In the second year, the market drops and your portfolio falls 15%.
-So how much is your portfolio worth now?
-If you guessed $100,000, then you've just fallen for compounding's revenge.
-Sure, your average annual return is only 0.0% -- breaking even -- but if you actually stop and do the math, you'll find you've lost money.
-After the 15% fall, your portfolio is worth $97,750.
-Your compound annual return is -1.13%.
+How much is your portfolio worth now?
+If you guessed $100,000, then you've just fallen for “compounding's revenge.”
+Sure, your average annual return breaks even at 0.0%, but if you actually stop and do the math, you'll discover that you've actually lost money.

 What if you reverse the gain and loss on your portfolio?
 In the first year, you lose 15%, reducing your portfolio from $100,000 to $85,000.
 In the second year, you realize a gain of 15% on your $85,000.
 Now your portfolio is worth $97,750.00.
-You still enjoy a -1.13% compound annual return.
+You’d still enjoy a -1.13% compound annual return.

 Distribution of Returns

-The first scenario is very basic -- each year, your portfolio grows 10%.
+The first scenario is very basic: Each year, your portfolio grows 10%.
 At the end of the three years, both your compound return and your average annual return are 10%.

 But look at the second, third, and fourth scenarios.
 Your average annual return is still 10%, but the actual value of each portfolio is lower.

-Dealing with Compounding's Revenge
+Dealing with the Revenge of Compounding

-As you might suspect by now, the best way to deal with compounding's revenge is to follow Warren Buffett's first rule: Do not lose money.
-Instead of asking yourself "What are the hottest stocks I should buy?" get your portfolio off to a good start by focusing on what you can do to reduce your risk.
+As you might suspect by now, the best way to deal with compounding's revenge is to follow Warren Buffett's first rule: Don’t lose money.

 Be ready to quickly close out positions.
 Frequently rebalance your portfolio to capitalize on the short-term cycles of a more volatile market.
 If you have a nice gain, sell half of that position to capture some profit and free capital for other low risk investments.
 Be sure to move your stop up to above your entry so you lock in the remaining profit.